 I have created a compost bin for scraps and use the composted materials in my garden.

-I grew a garden each year with vegetables that lessen my dependence on things to but-even winter over spinach for spinach all year round.
+I grew a garden each year with vegetables that lessen my dependence on getting things from the store.

 I have two water barrels; one to catch rainwater so that I have “natural” water for indoor plants and garden and the other gets filled with water from the dehumidifier and air conditioning.